Mousel

 Mousel is a beer founded in 1511 in Luxembourg.

 Brief details

-The old Mousel brewery is located in the capital Luxembourg City, along the banks of the river Alzette.
+The Mousel brewery was located in the Luxembourg City quarter of Clausen, along the banks of the river Alzette, until 2000, when it merged with the Brasserie de Luxembourg and moved the production of Mousel to Diekirch.
 Mousel brews only one beer.
-The brewery's former restaurant, Mousel's Cantine, serves local cuisine as well as the Clausel beers, they don't serve Mousel any more.
+The brewery's former restaurant, Mousel's Cantine, serves local cuisine as well as the beer Clausel, which has been brewed in the former Mousel brewery since 2007.